haneytron/dache/README.md

 # VERSION INFORMATION

-## 1.5.5
+## 1.5.6

-- **BREAKING CHANGE:** renamed `maximumMessageSize` to `maximumMessageSizeKB` and simplified value (represented in kilobytes now).
-New default for both client and host is 10240 (10 MB).
+- Substantially improved performance of TCP networking.
+This results in even better throughput and lower latency for Dache.
-- Upgraded SimplSockets to fix client bug that could cause disconnect of cache client.
+- Fixed numerous disconnect/reconnect bugs in client and server.
+Dache should be much more reliable now, if not rock solid.
+Fixes #36.
-- Set client default host reconnect interval to 5 seconds (was 10 seconds)
+- Adjusted tests a little to be more intuitive.

 # INSTALLATION INSTRUCTIONS